TechNodes2-0/DevRoute/README.md

 ## Contributing

-We welcome contributions to improve HackBattle-React-vs-Angular.
+We welcome contributions to improve DevRoutes.
 Feel free to open issues and submit pull requests.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-Happy hacking!
+Happy learning and happy coding with DevRoutes!